-Notes taking is probably the most influential tool to get the most out of your college and university.
+Taking notes is probably the most influential tool for getting the most out of your university and college.
 Notes taking isn’t an important subject of matter for the students alone, this is something you will be doing in the bulk of your life.
 This article will help you to choose the effective style for taking the notes during the lecture.

 High schools and universities have their own perks and downsides, the burdensome studies, the sleepless nights, overburdening fears yet the most memorable days.